SagSalvatore/DATA-MART-CaseStudy/README.md

 For point 5 i used Window functions with PARTITION BY month_number which is crucial in this query because it ensures the percentage of sales is calculated separately for each month
 Same with Point 6 i used Window functions with PARTITION BY demographic to fetch percentage of sales by demographic for each year in the dataset and in last Point 7 i used query for the total sales for each combination of age_band and demographic in the clean_weekly_sales table, but only for records where the platform is 'Retail'.
 The results are grouped by age_band and demographic, and then sorted by Total_Sales in descending order, showing the combinations with the highest sales first.

+## Conclusion:
+This project helped me strengthen my SQL skills.
+Key insights included identifying missing week numbers, understanding the sales performance across different platforms, and gaining insights into the demographic breakdown of sales.
+## SQL Queries:
+All SQL queries used in this project can be found in the `casestudy.sql` file in the repository.